-CareEdge (earlier known as CARE Group) is a knowledge-based analytical group that aims to provide superior insights based on technology, data analytics capability and detailed research methods.
-CareEdge Ratings is one of the leading credit rating agencies in India.
-It has an impressive track record of rating companies for almost three decades and has played a pivotal role in developing the corporate debt market in India.
-CareEdge provides near real time research on all domestic and global economic developments.
-The wholly owned subsidiaries include CareEdge Advisory & Research arm focused on providing advisory and consultancy services and CareEdge Risk solutions a platform that provides risk management solutions
+CareEdge is a knowledge-based analytical group that aims to provide superior insights based on technology, data analytics and detailed research.
+CARE Ratings Ltd, the parent company in the group, is one of the leading credit rating agencies in India.
+Established in 1993, it has a credible track record of rating companies across multiple sectors and has played a pivotal role in developing the corporate debt market in India.
+The wholly-owned subsidiaries of CARE Ratings are (I) CARE Advisory, Research & Training Ltd, which offers customised advisory services, credible business research and analytical services (II) CARE Risk Solutions Private Ltd, which provides risk management solutions.